-It was cool to chat with the community, but I couldn't just sit there watching all the people around having a blast tightrope walking.
+Chatting with the community was cool, but it was hard to just sit there watching all the folks around having a blast tightrope walking.

 Since I also paid the registration fee, I thought that I might as well make the most of it.
-Carefully, I step on a beginners' line, 8-9 meters long and only some 1-2 feet above the ground.
-It was challenging to keep balance without being able to use one knee, but I ended up crossing it.
-Moreover, I managed a few turnarounds at its end and sitting on lines up to 40m long.
+I tighten the knee brace, and carefully I step on a beginners' line.
+It was under 10 meters / yards long, and only some 2 feet above the ground, but keeping the balance without being able to use one knee proved challenging.
+Still I ended up crossing it.
+Moreover, I managed a few turnarounds at its end and got to sit on some longer lines, too.

-It turned out I wasn't the only disabled member, another person had a couple broken ribs from climbing accident.
-She told me that there's a hot air balloon festival in Monza, a city just north of Milan.
-I've never been on such a gathering and my friends who have attended a similar event in Albuquerque said only good things about.
-The vision of a balloon ride with views on the majestic mountains on one side and a metropolitan area of over eight million people on the other, I decided to join her and her friend for a trip there tomorrow.
+It turned out I wasn't the only disabled member attending the meeting; another person had a couple of broken ribs from a climbing accident.
+She told me that there's a hot air balloon festival in Monza, a city north of Milan.
+I've never been to such a gathering, and my friends who have attended a similar event in Albuquerque said only good things about it.
+The idea of a balloon ride with views of the majestic mountains on one side and a metropolitan area of over eight million people on the other, I decided to join her and her friend for a trip there tomorrow.

 A major part of the meeting was a trickline competition, where those for who just walking isn't exciting enough perform various craziness like jumps and such on a 2-inch wide, 20m or-so long strap.
 Great stuff to watch!

-after the this, there was another trick competition but on thinner and much long lines.
+After the finals, there was another trick competition, but on thinner and much longer lines.

-It was even better show that the earlier one.
+It was even a better show than the earlier one.

-Once the storm lost some of its strength, we went to a campsite located 15-20 minutes by a car away from the festival, just outside the Milan's city limits, where we built a tent and had fun until late hours.
+After the storm, we went to a campsite 15-20 minutes away from the festival by car, just outside Milan's city limits, where we built a tent and had fun until late hours.

-Since the tent my friends brought was for three persons only and I didn't had my own, I slept on a bench outside, right next to a fireplace.
+Since the tent my friends brought was for three persons only and I didn't have my own, I slept on a bench outside, right next to a fireplace.
 It was all right.

-The city welcomed us with a nice weather, people and buildings.
+The city welcomed us with lovely weather, people, and buildings.